Post-Shoot Cull: The Aggressive Art of Selecting Your Best Photos

 The Philosophy Behind the Post-Shoot Cull

 In photography, every image tells a story, but not every story needs to be told.
-This is the guiding philosophy behind my post-shoot cull process.
+This is the guiding philosophy behind the post-shoot cull process.
 Here’s why it’s crucial:

-2. Portfolio Curation: My gallery is a curated exhibition of my best work, reflecting my skill and vision without being cluttered by ‘maybes’ and ‘almost’ shots.
+2. Portfolio Curation: Your gallery is a curated exhibition of your best work, reflecting your skill and vision without being cluttered by ‘maybes’ and ‘almost’ shots.

-4. Efficiency: Efficient culling is essential for managing resources wisely, ensuring that my time, energy, and storage are invested in images with potential.
+4. Efficiency: Efficient culling is essential for managing resources wisely, ensuring that your time, energy, and storage are invested in images with the greatest potential.

 Philosophy Behind the Post-Shoot Cull - Para Athlete on in his chair